COVID-19 Information Center

 - The Household Hazardous Waste Day scheduled for May 9th has been postponed to a date to be determined.

-- Personal care services such as barber shops nail salons are closed per order of Board of Health The Board of Health banned the use of cold bars, hot bars, buffets or self-service type foods at all grocery and convenience stores.
+- The Board of Health banned the use of cold bars, hot bars, buffets or self-service type foods at all grocery and convenience stores.

-- Per order of the Board of Health, all playgrounds and playing fields are closed until further notice.
+- Per order of the Board of Health, all playgrounds are closed until further notice.

 - The Board of Health would like to remind residents to wash reusable bags after each use as the virus can live within the bag.